Michel Houellebecq, 2015

 “The prose of Dom Jean-Pierre Longcat – no doubt an excellent monk, full of love and good intentions – exasperated me more and more.
 “Life should be a continual loving exchange, in tribulations or in joy,” the good father wrote.
 “So make the most of these few days and exercise your capacity to love and be loved, in word and in deed.”
 “Give it a rest dipshit,” I’d snarl, “I’m alone in my room.”
 “You are here to lay down the burdens and take a journey within yourself to the wellspring where the power of desire is revealed.”
 “My only fucking desire is to have a fucking cigarette,” I raged, “I’ve reached the fucking wellspring, dipshit, and that’s what’s there.””
 (179)

-Francois is snooty, sexist, and misogynistic but for all of his unlikable traits he is classically French high culture through his dedication to ideals of art, philosophy, and culture.
+Francois is snooty, sexist, and misogynistic but for all of his unlikable traits he represents classically French high culture through his dedication to ideals of art, philosophy, and culture.
 In this satirical novel, Francois serves as a reflection of French cultural decline and it would be too easy for a reader to simply right him off as a elitist pig.
 His character is intended to signal a warning about contemporary French cultural identity amidst a changing world and despite some of his negative traits and views, he provides some significant thoughts and reflections about the history and development of French culture and perspective.

 “People don’t really care all that much about their own death.
 What they really worry about, their one real fixation, is how to avoid physical suffering as much as possible.”
 (230)